 Gateway N

-Click a client or start the animation to simulate the request flow
+Click a client or start the animation to follow the request path

 Key patterns